 Welcome to the WattsUP Book Collection.
-Below is a collection of books I’ve read so far in 2019.
+Below is a collection of books I’ve read in 2019.

 Do Less: A Revolutionary Approach to Time and Energy Management for Busy Moms by Kate Northrup.
-The best book I have read in 2019 because it was written by my wife.
+It is the best book I have read in 2019 because it was written by my wife.
 This drops in 2019 so make sure you are ready for this book.
-It is power packed with guidance on saving time and how to use your energy to take over the world (ok, maybe just your day so your kids don’t drive you up a wall).
+It is power-packed with guidance on saving time and how to use your energy to take over the world (ok, maybe just your day so your kids don’t drive you up a wall).